PixNyb/dockerised-vscode-scripts/php/silverstripe/README.md

 ## Included Aliases

-The following aliases are included in the Silverstripe setup script:
+The following aliases are included in the setup script:

 - `dev-build`: Run the Silverstripe dev/build command
 - `flush`: Clear the Silverstripe cache